 The Allison Baden-Clay Foundation Board is responsible for the strategic direction of the Foundation,ensuring it lives up to its values and achieves its goals.

 The Board comprises of members who share a diverse range of professional skills, are passionate advocates against domestic and family violence, and are invested in creating a safe and secure future for all Australians.
 The Board’s members contribute their time and expertise on a pro bono basis.

 Vanessa A Fowler

 Vanessa is the sister of the late Allison Baden-Clay.
-She is also a wife, mother of two boys and aunt to three beautiful young girls who have tragically lost their mother just six years ago.
+She is also a wife, mother of two boys and aunt to three beautiful young girls who have tragically lost their mother.
 Vanessa is a primary school teacher, and enjoys educating and shaping young minds.

 As you are aware, Vanessa and her family were thrust into public attention following the death of Allison and she has been a guiding force in the formation of the Allison Baden-Clay Foundation, taking on the role of a Director and Chairman of the Board.